chas-academy/u05-imdb-clon-u05-team-8/README.md

 There are two files included in every view (except the dashboard).

 -   header.blade.php - Included at the top of view's code.
-Opens the HTMl document and outputs a menu, and a message or an error text when applicable.
+Opens the HTML document and outputs a menu, and a message or an error text when applicable.
 -   footer.blade.php - Included as the bottom of the view's code.
 Outputs the footer at the bottom of the page and closes the HTML document.

 <br>